Raju Jeyamohan: Career

 Jeyamohan started his career by first appearing in the second season of the Coming of age television drama Kana Kaanum Kaalangal in 2012 playing one of the lead roles in the show.
 Raju was also supposed to be part of Vijay's film Nanban in 2012, however due to personal issues he rejected the offer of the film.

 From 2013 to 2016, he portrayed Saravanan's PA in Star Vijay's Saravanan Meenatchi Season 2.
 One year later Raju also acted in the family drama Naam Iruvar Namakku Iruvar playing the role as Kathiresan.

 Raju also acted in a few list of films such as Natpuna Ennanu Theriyuma (2019), Murungakkai Chips (2021) and Don (2022).

 In 2021, he participated in the reality television show Bigg Boss 5 on Star Vijay as a contestant and later emerged as the winner.

 He also appeared in the celebration show called Bigg Boss 5 Kondattam as a guest and Start Music season 3.
 Raju also announced that he is taking a break from acting in television and focus more on acting in his upcoming films.

 In late 2022, he also started hosting a sketch comedy and chat show called Raju Vootla Party featuring him as the main host and character in the show which aired on Star Vijay.

 In 2025, Raju made his debut as a lead actor in the film Bun Butter Jam directed by Raghav Mirdath.
 The film opened up to positive reviews from critics and praised Raju for his performance.
 Later that year, he participated in the show Cooku with Comali - Season 6 as a contestant and later emerged as the winner of the season.

+In 2026, he signed another film as the lead role in the dark comedy film Almost Nallavan, which also marked his first directional debut.
+Raju announced that actress Dushara Vijayan will star opposite him alongside actors such as Sathyaraj to also star in the film in supporting roles.